-If you have one or both of your biological parents genotyped with 23andMe and you are sharing genomes, the DNA Relatives tool can determine whether a match shares DNA in common with both you and one of your parents.
+If you have one or both of your biological parents genotyped with 23andMe and you are sharing genomes, the DNA Relatives feature can determine whether a match shares DNA in common with both you and one of your parents.
 If one of your matches shares DNA with both you and one of your parents, that match is likely to be on either your mother’s side or your father’s side.
 This can help narrow your search if you are looking for a common ancestor with one of your matches.

 How it works

 This feature labels matches who share DNA in common with both you and your parent.
 If your relative also shares DNA with your mother, he or she is most likely on your mother’s side of the family.
 Conversely, if a relative shares DNA with your father, he or she is probably on your father’s side.
 This is the case for both male and female relatives, since DNA Relatives is based on your autosomal DNA (chromosomes 1–22) and X chromosome.

 When you are sharing genomes with or on the same account as one or both of your parents, DNA Relatives will check to see what matches you share in common with each parent.
 You will see this indicated below the predicted relationship for each match in your DNA Relatives list.